Last updated: March 11th, 2023

 FreeSync (AMD) and G-Sync (NVIDIA) are proprietary graphics card communications protocols that allow a variation in refresh rate to keep in sync with the frame rate of the game render.
 These systems are not cross-compatible, so you need to check for FreeSync or G-Sync when you’re buying a monitor and of course, it entirely depends on your GPU manufacturer.

-The perfect monitor for sim racing would be the highest resolution and screen size your budget will with anything close to a 120Hz or higher refresh rate, a low response time.
+The perfect monitor for sim racing would be the highest resolution and screen size your budget will with anything close to 120Hz (144hz as standard is now pretty much the thing) and a low (below 1ms) response time.
 Plus, either FreeSync or G-Sync support.
 This is of course if your hardware can manage it!
 Generally, any GPU over an NVIDIA RTX 2080 ti certainly can, especially with titles like iRacing.
-Of course, when you begin to enter into the 4K market, finding screens with these stats is going to get a little pricier.
+Of course, when you begin to enter the 4K market, finding screens with these stats is going to get a little pricier.

 Lastly, I’d like to mention that while some 8K monitors are starting to appear on the market, the response times and refresh rates of these screens is still relatively low.
 So, in my personal opinion, when it comes to selecting a monitor for sim racing where split seconds can make all the difference, it would be better to hold off on buying one of these until the technology catches up to that of their lower-resolution counterparts.